STEVE SCHLISSEL Versus

 matter is not of so small importance, as some suppose.
 The question is, whether

 God or man ought to be obeyed in matters of religion?
-In mouth, all do confess that
+In mouth, all do confess

-consent (mother of all mischief) have established and commanded.
+and common consent (mother of all mischief) have established and commanded.
 But thus continually I can do nothing but hold, and

 affirm all things polluted, yea, execrable and accursed, which God by his Word